 - Some of the aspects of the school sanctions system may be applied, e.g detention, isolation, suspension - Sometimes parents will need to be contacted - Sometimes referral may need to be made to an aspect of internal support - Sometimes contact will need to be made with relevant outside agencies - The outcomes of an investigation will usually be recorded in writing, signed and dated by the investigator.
-Usually, relevant staff will be informed of the outcome - In the case of exclusion, contact should be made with a parent.
-Ideally this will be by phone, but if this is not possible then leaving a voicemail, sending an email or sending the student home with a copy of the exclusion letter are alternatives.
+Usually, relevant staff will be informed of the outcome - In the case of suspension, contact should be made with a parent.
+Ideally this will be by phone, but if this is not possible then leaving a voicemail, sending an email or sending the student home with a copy of the suspension letter are alternatives.
 Students of compulsory school age should not be sent home without telephone contact with parents unless it is at the end of the school day.
-This may mean students will have to be kept isolated from other students pending parental contact

-• An official exclusion letter should be sent in the post, whether or not the student has taken home a copy
+This may mean students will have to be kept isolated from other students pending parental contact which will be at the discretion of the senior team - An official exclusion letter should be sent in the post, whether or not the student has taken home a copy